2023 Summer Student Volunteer Program

 Gift Shop

-Volunteers provide assistance in the hospital’s busy retail shop.
-Responsibilities include assisting customers, cashiering, providing information about the store’s stock and assisting with inventory, marking goods, keeping the display tidy and attractive, dusting and vacuuming.
+Volunteers help in the hospital’s busy retail shop.
+Responsibilities include assisting customers, cashiering, providing information about the store’s stock and assisting with inventory, marking goods, keeping the displays tidy, dusting and vacuuming.
 Volunteers receive training and are required to have excellent customer service skills.
-Proceeds from sales support the Institute.

 Hospitality Room

-The Hospitality Room serves as a place for patients, visitors and family members to relax and escape from the harsh realities of the reason they are here: cancer.
-It is a kitchen/dinette/living room/recreation room equipped with coffee, hot and cold running water (for tea), as well as store-bought donations brought in by the volunteers who staff the room as well as a television.
-Typically, two (at most) volunteers man the room and consistently dispense coffee and refreshments while maintaining a positive demeanor as they facilitate friendly conversation among the visitors.
+The Hospitality Room serves as a place for patients, visitors, and family members to relax and escape from the harsh realities of the reason they are here: cancer.
+It is a kitchen/dinette/living room equipped with coffee, hot and cold running water (for tea), as well as store-bought donations brought in by the volunteers who staff the room as well as a television.
+Typically, two volunteers work in the room and consistently dispense coffee and refreshments while maintaining a positive demeanor as they facilitate friendly conversation among the visitors.
 It is open Monday through Friday.

 Market in the Park